Bacillus thuringiensis: Mechanism of insecticidal action

 Upon sporulation, B. thuringiensis forms crystals of two types of proteinaceous insecticidal delta endotoxins (δ-endotoxins) called crystal proteins or Cry proteins, which are encoded by cry genes, and Cyt proteins.

 Cry toxins have specific activities against insect species of the orders Lepidoptera (moths and butterflies), Diptera (flies and mosquitoes), Coleoptera (beetles) and Hymenoptera (wasps, bees, ants and sawflies), as well as against nematodes.
+A specific example of B. thuringiensis use against beetles is the fight against Colorado Potato Beetles in potato crops.
 Thus, B. thuringiensis serves as an important reservoir of Cry toxins for production of biological insecticides and insect-resistant genetically modified crops.
 When insects ingest toxin crystals, their alkaline digestive tracts denature the insoluble crystals, making them soluble and thus amenable to being cut with proteases found in the insect gut, which liberate the toxin from the crystal.
 The Cry toxin is then inserted into the insect gut cell membrane, paralyzing the digestive tract and forming a pore.
 The insect stops eating and starves to death; live Bt bacteria may also colonize the insect, which can contribute to death.
 Death occurs within a few hours or weeks.
 The midgut bacteria of susceptible larvae may be required for B. thuringiensis insecticidal activity.

 A B. thuringiensis small RNA called BtsR1 can silence the Cry5Ba toxin expression when outside the host by binding to the RBS site of the Cry5Ba toxin transcript to avoid nematode behavioral defenses.
 The silencing results in an increase of the bacteria ingestion by C. elegans.
 The expression of BtsR1 is then reduced after ingestion, resulting in Cry5Ba toxin production and host death.